ASE-WS23-GruppeA/workout-service/README.md

     ```
 The service should now be accessible at http://localhost:3000 by default.

-## Database Configuration
+## Database and Prisma Configuration

-The "Workouts Service" uses a PostgreSQL database for storing workout and exercise set data.
-You must provide the database connection URL in a `.env` file.
-Here's how to configure it:
+The "Workouts Service" uses a PostgreSQL database for storing workout and exercise set data, and it utilizes Prisma as an ORM (Object-Relational Mapping) tool.
+Follow these steps to configure the database and Prisma:

+### Database Setup

+1. Ensure you have PostgreSQL installed and running on your system.

+2. Create a database named "workouts" in PostgreSQL.
+This can typically be done using a PostgreSQL command line tool or a GUI tool like pgAdmin.

-1. Create a `.env` file in the project directory.
+3. Create a `.env` file in the project directory.

-2. Add the following configuration with your database connection URL:
+4. Add the following configuration to the `.env` file with your PostgreSQL database connection URL:
     ```env
-    DATABASE_URL=your_database_url_here
-    ``````
+    DATABASE_URL=your_postgresql_database_url_here
+    ```
+   Replace `your_postgresql_database_url_here` with the actual URL for your PostgreSQL database.
+The URL usually follows the format: `postgresql://username:password@localhost:5432/workouts`

-3. Save the `.env` file.
+5. Save the `.env` file.

+### Prisma Configuration

+1. Generate Prisma Client, which is used to access your database in your code:
+    ```
+    npx prisma generate
+    ```

+2. Create and apply a new migration to your database.
+This will set up the initial schema as defined in `schema.prisma`:
+    ```
+    npx prisma migrate dev --name init
+    ```

+6. After running the migration, verify that the tables have been created in your "workouts" database.

 ## API Endpoints